-A winning job description for an operating nurse should clearly outline your job requirements and what you're looking for in terms of qualifications, skills, and experience.
+A winning job post should clearly outline your job requirements and what you're looking for in terms of qualifications, skills, and experience.

 OR nurses often cite poor management and a lack of respect as pain points in their nursing careers.
 If your organization offers great leadership and values their employees, be sure to put that in the first paragraph of your description.

 You will also want to describe your workplace culture, how many hours nurses are expected to work, and performance expectations for the role.
 Selling the role is important to differentiate your organization from others, and convince candidates to apply for your job.